 What is a Folkehøjskole?

 Are you eager to meet young local students your own age?
-Living at a Folkehøjskole gives you that option in a tight-knit community with between 30-100 local students.
+Living at a Folkehøjskole gives you that option in a tight-knit community with about 100 local students.
 You share this truly unique opportunity with 10-15 like-minded DIS students.

 The concept of a Folkehøjskole is a unique Danish learning and living tradition dating back 150 years, which encapsulates the vibrant heritage of Scandinavian education.
 Danish and international students live at the school and participate in academics and extracurricular activities.
 With no prerequisites, exams, or grades, a Folkehøjskole education aims to give resident students an ‘education for life.’
 Typically, young locals attend a Folkehøjskole as part of a gap year.
 It is about exploring curiosities and interests, answering big life questions, and self-development – rather than about getting a degree.

 As a resident of a Folkehøjskole, you will have plenty of opportunities to meet local and international students, while becoming part of a tradition that continues to be an influential component of Danish culture.
 You will live and dine alongside the students living at the Folkehøjskole, as they attend classes onsite and you attend DIS classes and are a part of the DIS academic program.
 Your hallmates will be between the ages of 19 and 25 years.
 Although it is a Danish tradition, not all students at the Folkehøjskole will be Danes.
 Since the concept is so unique, young people from all over the world travel to Denmark to experience life at a Folkehøjskole, giving you the opportunity to get to know

 - A vibrant social environment with many planned events enhanced by the fact that all students arrive at essentially the same time, meaning everyone is eager to meet new people

 - A community to return to after classes at the end of each day

 - The opportunity to meet and make connections with locals, international students, and other DIS students

 - A special environment and taste of a truly unique Danish tradition